Keeping your children safe

 - A fire risk assessment is completed annually

 - A risk assessment for all new and current activities is carried out by nursery staff

 - All staff have a DBS (Disclosure and Barring Service) check.
 This is currently the highest level of checking available

 - If parents cannot drop off or pick up their children, they must inform us in advance of the person/people who will be picking up, including their own family members.
 This includes setting a password at first registration

 - We have a statutory responsibility to record every child’s attendance and absence.
 If you child is not attending on a given day, parents need to let us know before 10am to enable us to do this.

 - We have a strict no smoking policy both inside and outside the nursery.

 We also want to support parents in protecting their children outside the nursery.
 In the age of tablets and smart-phones, one of the key areas is online safety.
 There are two excellent websites that provide practical advice on keeping your children safe if they are using the internet.
 These are:

 Safeguarding children is everybody’s responsibility.
-If you would like to discuss any areas of safeguarding with us, please do not hesitate to speak to our Manager, Hayley.
+If you would like to discuss any areas of safeguarding with us, please do not hesitate to speak to our Manager, Zara.